czhc/bookmarks/README.md

 # Bookmarks

-Taking 3 mo's off to literally just read, buidl and experiment. i.e. the MBA I cannot afford. (sad laugh) Materials are sorted into sprints and categories for tracking progress and staying focused.
+Taking 3 mo's off to literally just read, buidl and experiment. i.e. discount MBA. _(sad laugh)_

+Materials are sorted into sprints and categories for tracking progress and staying focused.

 Feel free to :eyes: &nbsp; this repo.
 Ideas and suggestions are very much welcomed.
+Tweet me @ [czhc_](twitter.com/czhc_) if you are following along.